Lesson #2: Creation and the Worship of God

 1) God's Name

-Elohim is plural form for god but used as singular.Although nothing is directly said of God, we gain an immense understanding through what He did and said.
+Although nothing is directly said of God, we gain an immense understanding through what He did and said.
 The word 'God' is used 34 times alone in Genesis 1:1-2:3.

 Some suggest this plural Hebrew word 'Elohim' is used to indicate the Trinity (plurality in unity).
 Others suggest it is a plural of majesty.
-The shortened form 'el' is often seen on the end of names such as Joel.
+The shortened form 'el' is often seen at the end of names such as Joel.
 No one seriously suggests that one should translate Elohim as gods because every time it takes a singular verb form.

-Only starting in 2:4 is God's name, 'LORD' (Yahweh) used when it speaks of personal relationship and fellowship.
+Only starting in 2:4 is God's name, 'LORD' (Yahweh), used when it speaks of personal relationship and fellowship.

 Get the 300+ page book on Genesis!
 See details.